Culture of Payyanur: Uliyathu Kadavu

-Uliyathu kadavu is well known in history as a result of the epic salt sathyagraha in the year 1930 under the leadership of K Kelappan.
-Payyanur provides a relaxing place to the tourists.
-Gandhi park situated in the middle of the town exhibits a good piece of art as a result of the good work done by DTPC.
-Nearby place Kunhimangalam is famous as the land of mangoes.
+Uliyathu Kadavu holds historical significance due to the iconic Salt Satyagraha of 1930, led by K. Kelappan.
+Payyanur offers a serene and welcoming environment for tourists.
+Located at the heart of the town, Gandhi Park features an impressive display of public art, developed through the efforts of the District Tourism Promotion Council (DTPC).
+The nearby village of Kunhimangalam is renowned as the “Land of Mangoes.”

 Theyyam

 Like any other place in Kannur, 'Theyyam' and religious festivals (Kaliyattam) of various temples in and around will be attraction of Payyanur.

 Sree Kappattu Kazhagam

-Sree Kappattu Kazhagam is one of the most important kazhakam (Temple) in Payyanur, Kannur DT.
+Sree Kappattu Kazhagam is one of the most important kazhakam (Temple) in Payyanur, Kannur belonging to the Maniyani community.
 Important theyyams are performed during the Kaliyattam (festival).
 39 Theyyam are performed during Kaliyattam.
 Poorakkali is another traditional artform, every year it will be hosted in the kazakam during the month of May.
-Marathukali (Poorakkali) is an important event held evey year, which is a part of pooram festival.
+Marathukali (Poorakkali) is an important event held every year, which is a part of pooram festival.
 Kappttu Kazhagam is very well known for its "Perumkaliyattam" - Kaliyattam usually celebrated once in every 25 years.
 Last kaliyattam was celebrated in 1996.
-Due to pandemic situation in 2020, kaliyattam was postponed.Now the temple officials Decided to celebrate "Perumkaliyattam" from 25 February 2024 to 03 March 2024.
+Due to the pandemic situation in 2020, kaliyattam was postponed.Now the temple officials Decided to celebrate "Perumkaliyattam" from 25 February 2024 to 3 March 2024.